DSCI-310-2025/dsci-310-group-16/bike_analysis.md

     ##  9 hum          -2.65      0.0686    -38.7  1.01e-309
     ## 10 windspeed     0.502     0.0978      5.14 2.85e-  7

+**Table 4.** Final model summary

+To assess the model fit, we generated a residual plot.
+This plot indicates that even with our log transformation, the residuals are a bit heteroscedastic, and in future renditions of this project we plan to adopt a different, more appropriate model.

 ``` r
 ggplot(bike_train,aes(x= fitted(final_bike_model),y = residuals(final_bike_model)))+
 geom_point(alpha = 0.5)+